pauleveritt/antidote-book/docs/getting_started/chained_injection.md

 Look at that `message` field!
 `Greeter` is an `@injectable` but it is _also_ using injection, and it isn't using it in a function signature.
-It's using injection in a dataclass field's default value.
+It's using injection in the default value of a dataclass field.

 This is pretty cool.

 We know that injection helps us get arguments when _we_ call a function such as `greeting`.
 But _we_ aren't calling `Greeter`.
 The "system" invokes that class when making an instance, and it figures out what needs to be injected.